top of page

 What does all this have to do with writing?

-Background music cannot be too recognizable because its purpose is to take you to a faraway and unfamiliar place.
-You don’t want the music to remind you of Hobbits or lightsabers.
+Background music cannot be too recognizable because its purpose is to take you to a detached and unrecognizable place to be immersed in your emotions.
+In such a state, you don’t want to be reminded of Hobbits or lightsabers.

-Avoid soundtrack compilations (collections) of the “most romantic” or “most exciting” soundtracks.
-Good ones are rare because they usually don't provide enough musical content.
-Just when the music gets good, the track switches to the next movie theme.
-Music that yanks you from one place to another isn't useful.
+Avoid soundtrack compilations (collections) because just when the music gets good, the music switches to the next track.
+Soundtracks that yank you from one place to another aren't useful.

 The best soundtracks I’ve found so far